sgottshall1997/ScriptTok/replit.md

   - ✅ Structured storage of viral inspiration data and platform-specific content
   - ✅ ContentHistoryManager utility class for local storage management and analytics
   - ✅ Database migration to add new content_history fields for comprehensive tracking
+  - ✅ Individual entry deletion with confirmation and bulk "Clear All" functionality
+  - ✅ Enhanced sidebar navigation with "Enhanced Content History" link for easy access

 ## User Preferences